The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

-In the preceding paragraph we have seen the definition of Sturm chains and their main application to Cauchy indices.
-Everything so far is completely general and applies not only to polynomials.
-The crucial observation for polynomials is that the euclidean algorithm allows us to \emph{construct} Sturm chains:
+The definition of Sturm chains is fairly general and could be used for more general functions than polynomials.
+The crucial observation for polynomials is that the euclidean algorithm can be used to construct Sturm chains as follows.